Pikkius/3DOnco/README.md

 HHBlits is a very fast and sensitive algorithm thanks to a two-stage prefilter phase that reduces the number of database HMMs to be aligned.

+AGGIUNGERE QUALCOSA SU COME FUNZIONA L'OTTIMIZZAZIONE E L'ALGORITMO

-As result it produces an .a3m file that contains the HMM for the sequence and a .hhr file for the details.
+As a result it produces an .a3m file that contains the HMM for the sequence and a .hhr file for the details.

 HHBlits was runned on [HPC Polito](https://hpc.polito.it/) using .... (le farei capire che non è stato bello)

-Example:
+Example of the usage of the tool:

 ```
 hhblits -cpu 2 -i ${TARGET_SEQ}.fa -d Project/database/uniclust30_2018_08/uniclust30_2018_08 -oa3m ${TARGET_SEQ}.a3m -ohhm ${TARGET_SEQ}.hhm -n 3